PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 With the introduction of fragments in Android API level 11 (Android 3), the guideline *One functionality per activity* is not that accurate since an entire application can consist of a single activity that changes which fragments it's displaying, and each fragment provides a functionality of some kind.
 Hence, *One feature per screen* might be a more accurate guideline.
 :::

-In this lab you should implement a simple ToDo app.
+In this lab you should implement a simple ToDo app, in which users can create, view, edit and delete ToDo items.
 Start by creating a new project in Android Studio.
 To start easy, add an `Empty Activity` initially, only support the latest version of Android and use Kotlin as your programming language (feel free to use Java if you want, but the code mentioned below on this page is Kotlin code).

 A ToDo item will be represented using the `ToDo` class shown in <FigureNumber /> below.
+That code can be put in a new Kotlin file named `Todo.kt`, or similar.

 <Figure caption="The ToDo class.">